simonmichael/hledger_site/FAQ.md

 and optional web and curses interfaces.

-Compared to hledger, Ledger has additional power-user features such as periodic and modifier transactions, budget reports, and the built in value expressions language, and it remains faster and more memory efficient (for now).
+Compared to hledger, Ledger has additional power-user features such as the built in value expressions language, and it remains faster and more memory efficient on large files (for now).

 We currently support: